gustavocoding/oc-cluster-up/README.md

 # oc-cluster-up

-Docker container to launch a docker-in-docker [OKD](https://okd.io) cluster.
+Docker container to launch a multi-node, docker-in-docker [OKD](https://okd.io) cluster.
 For Linux hosts, it works without virtualization so it's extremelly fast and lightweight.

 :rotating_light::rotating_light: This repo uses alpha software and should only be used for development and test purposes. :rotating_light::rotating_light: